 - those who have diabetes

-The TIA Assessment Service at the Hospital of St John & St Elizabeth
+The TIA assessment service at St John & St Elizabeth Hospital

 As part of our range of services the Stroke Care Team offers a Rapid-Access TIA Assessment Service that utilitises our full range of diagnostic facilities and the combined expertise of the multidisciplinary team to help identify the cause of the TIA and provide treatment to reduce the risk of further TIAs, stroke or other complications.

-Patients with a Request Form or letter of referral wishing to make an appointment should call us on: 020 7806 4075 or email us at: email@example.com
+Patients with a Request Form or letter of referral wishing to make an appointment should call us on: 020 7806 4075 or complete the make an enquiry form below.

 Referrals to the Stroke Unit are welcomed from GPs, A&E Departments and other medical practitioners.
 The details of each case will be accessed by the Stroke Care Team with the involvement of the referring clinician and a decision to accept or decline will be made on a clinical basis.